avs-7955/The-Snake-Game/README.md

 The game is over when the snake runs into itself or any of the four walls of the box.

+The game keeps track of the highest score.
 <h1 align="center">
   <img src="https://ik.imagekit.io/pq7opoglh/GitHub_ReadMe/stack_GjMfbKvDP.svg?ik-sdk-version=javascript-1.4.3&updatedAt=1655143763495" width="55" alt="stacklogo-python" />